chirag-droid/chirag-droid/README.md

 ### Projects

-- [KeyLoggr](https://github.com/chirag-droid/KeyLoggr) A minimal open-source keystroke visualizer for Windows with C++
+- [KeyLoggr](https://github.com/chirag-droid/KeyLoggr) A minimal open-source keystroke visualizer for Windows in C++
 - [Animeflix](https://github.com/chirag-droid/animeflix) A self hosted solution for streaming and finding animes with a nice UI.
 - [Anime-cli](https://github.com/chirag-droid/anime-cli) A python cli to stream animes from your terminal without having to navigate through fishy websites.
 - [OpenMapsApi](https://openmapsapi.up.railway.app/) WIP.
 Simplifies use of maps and navigation in your apps without using proprietary software.